Microsoft 365 · Backup

 Microsoft does offer some built-in protections, but they're limited and they're not backup:

-Recycle Bin: Deleted SharePoint and OneDrive files live in a recycle bin for up to 93 days total (across the site and site collection recycle bins combined).
+Recycle Bin.
+Deleted SharePoint and OneDrive files stay recoverable for up to 93 days total, across the site and site collection recycle bins combined.
 After that, they're gone.
-In a large SharePoint environment, deletions regularly go unnoticed inside that window, and once it closes, the data is unrecoverable through Microsoft's native tools.
+In a large SharePoint environment, deletions regularly go unnoticed inside that window, and once it closes, the data's unrecoverable through Microsoft's native tools.

-Version History: SharePoint keeps previous versions of files, which can help if somebody overwrites a document.
-But version history doesn't protect against bulk deletion, ransomware encryption, or account-level compromise.
-It's a convenience feature, not a disaster recovery tool.
+Version History.
+SharePoint keeps previous versions, so if somebody overwrites a document you can recover it.
+But version history won't help against bulk deletion, ransomware, or account compromise.
+It's a convenience feature, not disaster recovery.

-Retention Policies: These exist primarily for legal and compliance purposes: preserving data so it can be produced in response to a court order or eDiscovery request.
-That's not the same as backup and restore.
-You can't use a retention policy to recover from a ransomware event or to roll an accidentally deleted SharePoint site back to yesterday's state.
+Retention Policies.
+These exist for legal and compliance work, preserving data for court orders or eDiscovery requests.
+They're not backup.
+You can't use a retention policy to recover from ransomware or roll an accidentally deleted SharePoint site back to yesterday.

 Microsoft protects their infrastructure.
-They do not protect your data from your own users, from cyberattacks, or from mistakes.
+They don't protect your data from your own users, cyberattacks, or mistakes.

 What Actually Goes Wrong Without SharePoint Backup